sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 ## 6.5 It's not a viable business
 **OBJECTION:** With no competitive advantage, the business will fail.
-**RESPONSE:** The focus of Improving Scientific Integrity is on solving patient problems (including affordability), not on maximizing profit.
+**RESPONSE:** The focus of Improving Healthcare Science is on solving patient problems (including affordability), not on maximizing profit.
 Therefore, many people would not consider it to be a business at all.
 In my opinion, it is more career development or continuing education than it is a business.
 However, each person using co-scientist must make the business decision of whether the rewards are greater than the investment in time.

-Hamilton Helmer's book, _[7 Powers](https://7powers.com/): The Foundations of Business Strategy_, describes the seven types of competitive advantages that create a durable moat for a business:
-1. **Scale Economies**: The cost per unit of a product or service decreases as the volume of production increases.
-2. **Network Economies**: The value of a product or service increases as more users join the network.
-3. **Switching Costs**: It is costly or painful for a customer to switch to a competitor's product or service.
-4. **Counter-Positioning**: A new company uses a business model or value proposition that incumbents cannot easily copy without damaging their existing business.
-5. **Cornered Resource**: A company has unique access to a valuable asset, such as a patent, property, or key talent.
-6. **Branding**: An objectively similar product gains higher perceived value in the customer's mind due to the brand's identity.
-7. **Process Power**: The company's internal processes and culture allow for lower costs or higher quality that are difficult for competitors to replicate.

-This Improving Scientific Integrity proposal has only two of the seven powers:
-* Counter-Positioning, and
-* Process Power
-neither of which are of much interest to established healthcare businesses.

 # 7. Results
 (TODO)